CollinPoetoehena/DevOpsCourse_Project/docs/Docker.md

 docker login -u <username>
 # Then enter the password when prompted

-# Build and start the services in the docker-compose.yml file
+# Build and start the services from the Docker Compose file
+# This uses the local docker-compose file and builds the containers with the --build flag
-docker-compose up --build
+docker-compose -f docker-compose.local.yml up --build
 # Stop the services:
 # Ctrl+C in the same terminal, or in a new WSL terminal:
 docker-compose down